 Get to know the city on a guided tour

 One of the best things to do in Arequipa to get acquainted with the city is to go on a guided tour.
-This will typically go to the Plaza de Armas, which really is the heart of the city, and view a few other important landmarks in town.
+This will typically go to the Plaza de Armas, the city’s heart, and view a few other important landmarks.

-Like in many other cities in South America, free walking tours are offered on a daily basis – they depart at 9:00 am and 2:00 pm from Plaza de San Francisco.
+Like in many other cities in South America, free walking tours are offered daily – they depart from Plaza de San Francisco.
 You can just show up at the scheduled time, but since it is a popular thing to do, you may want to reserve your spot online.
-Remember that in any case you will be requested to tip the guide at the end of the tour.
+Remember that, in any case, you will be requested to tip the guide at the end of the tour.

-If you’d rather join a smaller group, you need to opt for a paid tour – don’t worry though, they are not too expensive.
-In fact, by the time you pay your tip it may end up being about the same price!
+If you’d prefer to join a smaller group, you need to opt for a paid tour – don’t worry though, they are not too expensive.
+In fact, by the time you pay your tip, it may be about the same price!

 Admire the architecture at Arequipa Basilica Cathedral…

 Arequipa’s enormous white cathedral stands dominating Plaza de Armas.
-Constructed out of volcanic rock, this huge landmark building originally dates back to 1656.
-Sadly, a fire in 1844 totally destroyed the interiors – and after being renovated, it was completely destroyed by an earthquake in 1868.
+This huge landmark building was constructed out of volcanic rock in 1656.
+Sadly, a fire in 1844 destroyed the interiors – and after being renovated, it was destroyed by an earthquake in 1868.

 What stands today is an impressive late 19th-century structure, which is no less impressive once you step foot inside.
-The altars and 12 columns (representing the 12 Apostles) are made from Italian marble; there’s a Belgian organ; Byzantine style brass lamps.
+The altars and 12 columns (representing the 12 Apostles) are made from Italian marble; there’s a Belgian organ and Byzantine-style brass lamps.
 The list goes on.

 Admission to the Basilica Cathedral includes a short guided tour around the Museo de la Catedral.